Simly Julie Andrews |

 “I’d love to be able to paint,” she tells AARP.
 “I’d love to be a good cook, but I’m rotten.
 I don’t have the patience for it.
 But I have to say, I’m a very good whistler.
 A lot of singers are.”

-Posted on September 21, 2019 / by admin in 2019, Books, Events, Home Work: A Memoir of My Hollywood Years, memoir, News
+Posted on September 21, 2019 / by Hanne in 2019, Books, Events, Home Work: A Memoir of My Hollywood Years, memoir, News

 America’s Highest Honor for a Career in Film